-Jeff Rafferty begins his eighth season on the University of Delaware men’s basketball coaching staff in 2014-15.
+Jeff Rafferty closed out his ninth season on the University of Delaware men’s basketball coaching staff in 2015-16.

 Rafferty was promoted to the title of associate head coach prior to the 2013-14 season.

-Rafferty helped lead the Blue Hens to one of the best seasons in school history a year ago as Delaware finished 25-10, tied for the second most wins in a season in school history, and won its first 11 regular season conference games en route to the program’s first CAA regular season title.
+Rafferty helped lead the Blue Hens to one of the best seasons in school history in 2013-14 as Delaware finished 25-10, tied for the second most wins in a season in school history, and won its first 11 regular season conference games en route to the program’s first CAA regular season title.
 The Blue Hens secured their eighth regular season league title in school history, while UD’s 14 conference wins tied for the second most in a single season.

 UD won 13 consecutive games from Jan.
 1 through Feb.
 12, tied for the second longest streak in school history, while the Blue Hens’ 11 road victories on the year also ranked second in program history.